 My son Will recently returned from sharing the Good News of Jesus Christ at the Baker Lake Celebration of Hope in Nunavut, Canada.
 Baker Lake is one of the Canadian Arctic’s few inland communities.
 The region of Nunavut is a sparsely populated one, but the Lord cares about every soul there.

-I am getting ready to hold an evangelistic event at the Olympic Stadium in Phnom Penh, Cambodia.
-Pray that many will accept Christ and that they will be grounded, grow, and be strengthened to stand for Him.
+I just held an evangelistic event in Phnom Penh, Cambodia.
+Pray that many who accepted Christ will be grounded, grow, and be strengthened to stand for Him.
 Buddhism is the religion of the vast majority in Cambodia, and its influence is great.
 Ask God to strengthen churches there and give them boldness as they share the Gospel with others.

 The Lord has already opened many doors of opportunity for 2020.
 Besides preaching in multiple cities across Florida and the U.K., we are also planning BGEA evangelistic events in Guam, South Korea, India, Germany, and Canada, as well as Georgia, West Virginia, and six other U.S. states.

-In the coming weeks, thousands will hear the true meaning of Christmas at the Billy Graham Library in Charlotte, and I hope you and your family will make plans to come.
+In the coming days, hundreds will hear the true meaning of Christmas at the Billy Graham Library in Charlotte, and I hope you and your family will make plans to come.
 Please pray for many people to make life-changing decisions during their visit.

 Despite what the world may say or wish, there is no other way to be saved than through the Cross.
 There are many ways to share the Gospel message—but they all bring people to Jesus Christ, our one and only Savior.
 Your prayers and financial support help take that Good News to people all over the world.